Loplath/Loplath/README.md

 - hellow. i'm lath.
 The Ultimate Melorist.
 - i'm interested in making things.
-- i'm learning renpy at the moment.
+- i'm learning renpy at the moment for visual novel use.
-- i work only with friends.
+- i largely just work only with friends and acquantainces.
 - discord: hayden💗#8833